 You might need to call the police and file a report, too, depending on the extent of any injuries and property damage.
 Officers might issue citations as they investigate the accident, and while a citation doesn’t legally prove who was at fault, it could be used as evidence of negligence in a lawsuit.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-New York has pure comparative negligence laws.
-That means after an accident, you can collect damages proportionate to your fault in causing the crash.
-For example, if you're 99% at fault, you can get 1% from the other driver.
+New York uses a pure comparative negligence system, meaning drivers can collect damages proportionate to their fault in causing the crash.
+For example, if they're 99% at fault, they can get 1% from the other driver.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.